Text consolidated by Valsts valodas centrs (State

 made in accordance with Section 1, Paragraph two, Clause 12 of

-this Law transfers to the ownership of another capital
+this Law transfer into the ownership of another capital

 company: